Millions of Ethiopians gain access to clean water and sanitation facilities

 Background

 According to the World Health Organization (WHO) and UNICEF, 52 per cent of Ethiopia’s population had access to at least basic water services in 2022, compared to only 18 per cent in 2000.
+Easily accessible water points are especially important for population groups such as rural women, who may otherwise have to spend several hours fetching household water.

 According to the WHO, nearly 20 million Ethiopians suffer from a physical or mental disability or illness that diminishes their quality of life.
 The majority live in poverty without a safety net.
 Societal attitudes are also often negative: people with disabilities are rarely talked about, and a disabled child may be considered a source of shame.